-- Garnish Totchos: Top cheesy tots with pork, pickled carrot/daikon, jalapenos, green onions, eggs, diced avocado, cucumber and cilantro.
+- Garnish Totchos: Top cheesy tots with pickled carrot/daikon, jalapeños, green onions, eggs, diced avocado, cucumber and cilantro.
 Drizzle with cilantro aioli.
 Serve and enjoy!

 ©No Spoon Necessary.
 All images and content are copyright protected.
 Please do not use any images without prior permission.
 If you want to republish this recipe please do not list instructions, instead link directly back to this post.